cyber-oasis-09/cyber-oasis-09/README.md

 ## Background

-First Lieutenant, Royal Oman Police, specializing in cybercrime investigation and digital forensics.
+Specializing in cybercrime investigation and digital forensics.
 Currently completing an MCS in Cybersecurity (ASU) and a Graduate Certificate in AI/ML.

 ---